zjcz/zjcz.github.io/_posts/2024-02-28-bin-reminder-application.md

 <!--more-->

 ## Introduction
 About 10 years ago I developed an app for Windows Mobile using .Net which allowed the user to enter information about the collection days of their dustbins and displayed a notification the day before the collection was due to remind them to put them out.
 When Windows Mobile died I always intended on re-writing it for Android but never found the time.
-After spending the last few weeks [Learning Flutter](/2024/02/27/learning-flutter) I decided to give it a go.
+After spending the last few weeks [learning Flutter](/learning-flutter.html) I decided to give it a go.

 ## What is it?
 The main screen of the app will display a list of bins and the next collection date.
 The user can add, edit and delete bins.
 Using a background worker the app will display a notification the day before the collection is due.
 Data is stored locally on the device.